- I am a veteran and/or dependent, interested in attending the University of Southern California. What do I need to know?

 Please visit the Yellow Ribbon Program.

 An estimated 1,000+ veterans and dependents are enrolled at USC.
-Please contact the USC Veterans Resource Center to find the various ways you can get involved in veteran’s activities.
+Please contact the USC Veterans Resource Center or USC Military and Veterans Initiatives to find the various ways you can get involved in veteran’s activities.

 Updates and details are available through the Forever GI Bill web page.